 In the past, I’ve sewn several drawstring bags and the edge of each channel opening always seemed to fray with use.
 I decided to fix that problem with this tutorial.
 The first step is to seal in the long edge of each fabric piece by pressing the fabric to the wrong side 1/4in.
 Fold over again 1/4in and press.
-This encases the raw edge which will be very helpful in the end.
+This encases the raw edge which will be very helpful with the drawstring backpack in the end.

-Unfold the edge back once and edge stitch down that first fold that was made.
-The reason for this is that we don’t want this stitching to show on the outside of the backpack.
+Unfold the fabric edge back once and edge stitch down that first fold that was made.
+The reason for this is that we don’t want this stitching to show on the outside of the drawstring backpack.

-Then, fold that edge back the way it was after it was pressed twice to the wrong side.
-This stitching will be hidden at the end when the backpack is sewn together.
+Then, fold that fabric edge back the way it was after it was pressed twice to the wrong side.
+This stitching will be hidden at the end when the drawstring backpack is sewn together.
 Repeat with the other long side on this fabric piece.
 Next, repeat these steps with the other bag piece, so all long sides have been encased this way.

-Next, sew the two pieces of fabric together at the bottom, right sides together with a 1/2in seam allowance.
+Next, sew the two pieces of fabric together at the bottom – right sides together with a 1/2in seam allowance.
 If you are using one long piece of fabric, skip this step!

 DIY Drawstring Backpack Loops

-Now make the two loops that will hold the drawstring in place on either side the backpack bottom.
+Now make the two loops that will hold the drawstring in place on either side the drawstring backpack bottom.
 Press the two small 1.5in W x 2.75in L fabric strips in half the long way, with the right side of the fabric facing out.
 Then, unfold and press each side the middle like this:

-Fold this strip in half along the middle and sew close to the edge to create the piece for the loop.
+Fold this fabric strip in half along the middle and sew close to the edge to create the piece for the loop.

 Sew Up the DIY Drawstring Backpack

-It’s time to insert the loops and sew up the diy drawstring backpack!
+It’s time to insert the drawstring loops and sew up the diy drawstring backpack!
 Pin the sides of the backpack together, right sides together.
 At the corner of the bottom, insert the loop (folded in half first), facing the inside.

-The fold of your loop should be pointing toward the middle of the backpack, the raw edges should be sticking out beyond this edge as below.
-Make sure to have the raw edges stick out beyond the edge of the backpack about 1/4in, which ensures that the loop will be securely sewn.
+The fold of your loop should be pointing toward the middle of the bag, the raw edges should be sticking out beyond this edge as below.
+Make sure to have the raw edges stick out beyond the edge of the backpack about 1/4″, which ensures that the loop will be securely sewn.
 Below you can see my loop inserted, edges extending out beyond the side slightly (I should have had them extend out more, which I did for the second loop).

 The channel needs to remain free so that the drawstring can be threaded through at the end.
-You could also start right under the channel and sew down to the bottom and over the loop, depending on how well your machine starts off on a thick section of fabric layers.
+You could also start right under the drawstring channel and sew down to the bottom and over the loop, depending on how well your machine starts off on a thick section of fabric layers.

 Sew back and forth several times when you get to the loop and also when you get to the top right below the channel.

-Turn the backpack right side out.
+Turn the drawstring backpack right side out.